Prospective Students FAQs

 What do you expect from a portfolio?

 Portfolios are required by some of our creative courses to assess examples of your work.
-We understand that you may not have a full portfolio at this stage in the academic year, but we're keen to see your work so far to understand what your interests are within the subject you have applied to study.
+We understand that you may not have a full portfolio at this stage in the academic year, but we're keen to see your work so far to understand what your interests are within your chosen subject.

 When will I hear back about my portfolio?

-You should expect to see a decision updated on UCAS within four weeks of your portfolio submission deadline, but please take into consideration that at very busy times of the year there may be some slight delays.
-You can monitor the progress of your application via the UCAS Applicant Hub.
+You should expect to see a decision on UCAS within four weeks of your portfolio submission deadline, but please take into consideration that at busy times of the year there may be some slight delays.
+You can monitor the progress of your application via your UCAS Hub.

 I've been invited to an interview but can't attend, can I rearrange it?